 Queenstown measles update

-Another Queenstown measles case was confirmed over the weekend.
-The total number of confirmed cases in Queenstown is now 21.
-Of the 21 cases, 20 are local residents.
+Two more measles case were confirmed in Queenstown over the past 48 hours taking the total number of cases to 26.
+Of the 26 cases, 25 are Queenstown residents.
 One was a visitor from Auckland.

-Southern DHB’s Medical Officer of Health Dr Susan Jack is asking everyone to remain vigilant for the symptoms of the disease and for those with symptoms to isolate themselves to prevent spreading the disease and seek medical assistance by calling ahead for advice or calling Healthline on 0800 611 116.
+Southern DHB’s Medical Officer of Health Dr Susan Jack says that it is important for unvaccinated and vulnerable people to be especially aware if they might have had close contact with an infectious person.

+“Vulnerable people include those that are pregnant, immune compromised or too young to be vaccinated.

 The Immunisation Advisory Centre has provided up to date information about measles immunity and the MMR vaccine on their website: https://www.immune.org.nz/hot-topic/measles-overseas-and-new-zealand